KyleRoarty/gem5_docker/README.md

 It unpacks into a different directory structure than 1.6.1-1.6.4; This can be changed in the dockerfile, line 67.
 After ${rocm_ver}, add '/debian' and it will build

 ### ToDo
-* Check dependencies, if any more are needed or if any can be removed
 * Allow building with docker-compose